-Hiking will start at 2:00 pm, so be geared up and ready to go by then.
+The interpretive snowshoe and backcountry ski tour will start at 2:00 pm, so be geared up and ready to go by then.
+This tour will include hiking up to two miles in the snow.
 SJMA staff will be at the Andrew’s Lake parking area by 1:30 pm to provide snowshoes to anyone who needs a pair.
 Hikers will return to the parking area at 4:00 PM and are welcome to stay for a hot beverage, bonfire, and good company.
 Registration required.

 February 12, 2022

 1:30 pm: SJMA staff arrive 2:00 – 4:00 pm: Winter interpretive snowshoe and backcountry ski tour; hiking up to 2 miles in the snow 4:00 pm: Social fun with a hot beverage, bonfire, and good company

 SJMA’s tiny house at Andrews Lake parking area